John Judd (cricketer)

 John Phillipps Judd (8 June 1810 – 9 April 1888) was an English cricketer with amateur status who was active in 1831.
 He was born in Birchanger, Essex and died in Rickling, Essex.
-He made his first-class debut in 1831 and appeared in one match as an unknown handedness batsman whose bowling style is unknown, playing for Cambridge University.
+He made his debut in 1831 and appeared in one match as an unknown handedness batsman whose bowling style is unknown, playing for Cambridge University.
 He scored eighteen runs with a highest score of 9 and took no wickets.

 He was educated at Eton and Trinity College, Cambridge.